RahafALBAKKAR/Code-102-Reading-Notes/class-01.md

  Target Audience: individuals
 ● What is the age range of your target audience?

 ● Will your site appeal to more women or men?
 What is the mix?

 ● Which country do your visitors live in?

 ● Do they live in urban or rural areas?

 ● What is the average income of visitors?
-● What level of education do they have?
-● What is their marital or family status?
-● What is their occupation?
-● How many hours do they work per week?
-● How often do they use the web?
-● What kind of device do they use to access the web?

  Target Audience: Companies
 ● What is the size of the company or relevant department?
+● What is the position of peopy hours do they work per week?
+● How often do they use the web?
-● What is the position of people in the company who visit your site?
+● What kind of device do they use to access the web?le in the company who visit your site?
 ● Will visitors be using the site for themselves or for someone else?
 ● How large is the budget they control?